Paul McCartney turned down James Corden's 'Carpool Karaoke' multiple times

 The musician reportedly told Corden that he didn’t want to go back into his family home, adding he had hadn’t been there since he left.

-“I just went, ‘Paul, your only day’s work today is to have a great time,” Corden said, “‘and if you have a great time this is going to work’.”
+“I just went, ‘Paul, your only day’s work today is to have a great time’,” Corden said, “‘and if you have a great time this is going to work’.”

 McCartney later texted Corden to thank him for convincing him and that he “had a blast”.